GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 ![drawing](https://storage.googleapis.com/gcp-community/tutorials/jmeter-spanner-performance-test/04_thread_groups_2.png)

-## 5.5.
-JDBC Request Sampler
+### JDBC request sampler

 ![drawing](https://storage.googleapis.com/gcp-community/tutorials/jmeter-spanner-performance-test/05_jdbc_sampler.png)

 Using JDBC Sampler you can fire SQL Queries.
 Using Prepared Select or Prepared Update is recommended as it is [more performant](https://cloud.google.com/spanner/docs/sql-best-practices#query-parameters) on Cloud Spanner.

-## 5.6 Listeners
+### Listeners

 You can add an aggregate report (or other types of reports) after all the thread groups.
-This will show stats from JMeter gui in real time for all the samplers.
-However, running performance tests in gui mode is not recommended as JMeter gui can be slow.
-Hence, use it for test development purposes.
+This will show stats from the JMeter graphical user interface (GUI) in real time for all the samplers.
+However, we don't recommend running performance tests in GUI mode, because the JMeter GUI can be slow.
+You can use it for test development purposes, though.

-It is recommended to execute tests command line mode which generates html reports with the different JMeter reports.
+We recommend running tests in command-line mode, which generates HTML reports with the different JMeter reports.
-More on this later.

-# 6. Loading initial data into Cloud Spanner
+## Loading initial data into Cloud Spanner

 Before you start doing performance tests, you will need to initialize the database with seed data.
 It is recommended to load the volume of rows in each table, representative of current production data size.